Search Results for

 Balancing Jobs to a Fixed Pool of Workers

-Situation: Given a stream of jobs and a worker process expressed as a Flow
+Situation: Given a stream of jobs and a worker process expressed as a Flow create a pool of workers that automatically balances incoming jobs to available workers, then merges the results.

-We will express our solution as a function that takes a worker flow and the number of workers to be allocated and gives
+We will express our solution as a function that takes a worker flow and the number of workers to be allocated and gives a flow that internally contains a pool of these workers.
+To achieve the desired result we will create a Flow from a graph.

-To make the worker stages run in parallel we mark them as asynchronous with Async
+To make the worker stages run in parallel we mark them as asynchronous with Async.

 public Flow<TIn, TOut, NotUsed> Balancer<TIn, TOut>(Flow<TIn, TOut, NotUsed> worker, int workerCount)